inkVerb/Verber/README.md

 		2. setupdomainverb
 		* Then, the site will be permanently changed and even remain changed after updates

+## Note on Updates
+Note: Update version numbers reference the framework.
+Ongoing updates continue for the serfs, etc job scripts.
+Framework needs rated, sequential alteration, which is why "version" numbers apply to them.
+Any update will update job scripts, regardless of the current version number.

 ## File Structure Basics (for geeks and Star Trek fans)
 ### Note that terms like "serf" and "donjon" and others use categories that are consistent with each other, but won't conflict with other programming categories, for both art and clarity.